MXC1/spotify-genre-browser/README.md

 1. Create feature branches based from `staging` (branch name should be the same as the URL of the Trello ticket e.g. `7-write-privacy-policy`).
 2. When features are complete, create a pull request to merge your branch into `staging`.
-3. Assert that the latest build has deployed successfully to the `staging` environment in AWS Amplify.
+3. Assert that the latest build has deployed successfully to the `staging` environment in CodePipeline.

 ### Deployment Process

-1. Create a new release from staging:

-    1. Go to the GitHub web interface.
+1. Run the 'Create Release and PR' GitHub action
-    2. Navigate to Releases → Draft a new release.
-    3. Choose the latest commit from staging.

-2. Create a tag (e.g., v1.2.3) and publish the release.

-3. Open a pull request from the tag to main:
+   It will create a Pull Request from staging to main.

-    1. Go to Pull Requests → New Pull Request.
-    2. Set base as main and compare as staging.
-    3. GitHub will show the changes.
-    4. Confirm that everything looks correct.
+2. Check that the Pull Request contains the content you expect.
+3. Approve and merge.

-4. AWS Amplify will automatically detect changes and deploy.
+4. CodePipeline will automatically detect changes and deploy.
+5. Verify that the CodePipeline succeeded.